A book by Easter Rising historian Mick O’Farrell includes what is believed to be the first ever photo of James Connolly during the 1916 rebellion.

-O’Farrell’s publication includes a picture of a man on a stretcher taken on the evening of April 29th, 1916.
+O’Farrell’s publication features a picture of a man on a stretcher taken on the evening of April 29th, 1916.

 The author is convinced that the man, covered in a white sheet and surrounded by six supporters and British soldiers, is Connolly.

 One of the last leaders to be executed, Connolly was so wounded that he was unable to stand up to face the firing squad in Kilmainham jail.

 His execution sparked massive outrage and public anger which still exists to this day.

 According to a report in the Irish Times, the image is the first photograph purporting to be that of Connolly during the Rising.

 The report says the photo was taken at the corner of O’Connell Street and Parnell Street.

 It first surfaced in an eBay auction 10 years ago when the officer’s box of a Second Lieutenant Milligan of the Royal Irish Rifles was put up for sale.